The Upper East Association is governed by a Board of Directors acting under the guidance of the organization’s bylaws.

 The Board of Directors has adopted and follows a set of budget principles.

-The annual election for the Board of Directors was held by email and mail-in ballot between December 5, 2016 and December 24, 2016.
-Five positions on the Board of Directors were open for the 2017-18 two-year term.
-Ballots were received from 76 members of the Upper East Association, representing 26% of the membership eligible to vote.
-Since this exceeds the 15% quorum requirement, the election is complete.
+The annual election for the Board of Directors will be held by email and mail-in ballot between December 4, 2017 and December 23, 2017.
+Four positions on the Board of Directors are open for the 2018-19 two-year term.
+The terms of the following Board members will end in December:

 Meet the 2017 UEA Board Officers